WiIIiam278/HuskTowns/docs/Getting-Started.md

-Once you have [installed HuskTowns](Setup) on your server, in order to get started using the plugin, you'll need to either make a new town, or accept an invite from another player to join one.
+Once you have [installed HuskTowns](setup) on your server, in order to get started using the plugin, you'll need to either make a new town, or accept an invitation from another player to join one.
 Players can only be in one town at a time and each town has a single mayor.

 ## 1 Creating a town
 To make a town, type `/town create <name>`.
 This will make a new town at level 1 with the given name.

-The name must not contain any whitespace characters.
+If your server has the `towns.require_first_level_collateral` setting enabled, then creating a town will cost the price of "level 1" as defined in [`levels.yml`](config-files).
+The name mustn't contain any whitespace characters.

 ### 1.1 Customising
 You can change the color, bio, greeting and farewell messages of your town.
 Each changes the way your town appears to other players.
-* Town Color - the color of your town on claim maps.
+* **Town Color**—the color of your town on claim maps.
 Change with `/town color <#rgb>`
-* Town Bio - the bio of your town that appears on your `/town info <name>` page, and on hover in the `/town list`.
+* **Town Bio**—the bio of your town that appears on your `/town info <name>` page, and on hover in the `/town list`.
 Change with `/town bio <message>`
-* Town Greeting Message - the message that will be shown to players as they walk into your claims.
+* **Town Greeting Message**—the message that will be shown to players as they walk into your claims.
 Change with `/town greeting <message>`
-* Town Farewell Message - the message that will be shown to players as they walk out of your claims.
+* **Town Farewell Message**—the message that will be shown to players as they walk out of your claims.
 Change with `/town farewell <message>`

 You can also rename the town using `/town rename <name>` if you've changed your mind.